 Replace butter with olive oil

-Healthy plant-based meals should consist of whole grains, fruits, vegetables, nuts and seeds.
-Add a variety of colourful fruits and vegetables to your diet.
-These are rich in antioxidants, vitamins, minerals phytochemicals and fibre that helps to reduce the risk of chronic diseases and help maintain a healthy weight.
+Healthy plant-based meals should consist of whole grains, fruits, vegetables, nuts, and seeds.
+Add a variety of colorful fruits and vegetables to your diet.
+These are rich in antioxidants, vitamins, minerals phytochemicals, and fiber that helps to reduce the risk of chronic diseases and help maintain a healthy weight.
 What does a healthy plate look like?
 Nutrition experts at Harvard School of Public Health created a visual Healthy Eating Plate to encourage healthy eating.